abhinivesh-s/Reinforcement-Learning-for-Finance/README.md

 Most of the assignments need the framework from this Git Repo: https://github.com/TikhonJelvis/RL-book

-We will also follow the the accompanying book for the course: https://stanford.edu/~ashlearn/RLForFinanceBook/book.pdf
+We will also follow the accompanying book for the course: https://stanford.edu/~ashlearn/RLForFinanceBook/book.pdf